ZEISS Microscopy Knowledge Base

 The unique limits is related to the sampling volume shape, only regular 3D boxes are available.

-Tilted multicolored segmented bar with small green dots and two green clusters below on black
+Tilted multicolored segmented rectangle with green speckles inside and two green clusters below on black background

 Opening the working dataset